NeirouzJbira/Python-3-Crash-Course/04 Python 3 - Advanced Concepts.md

 ```

 Hopefully these toy examples help you out!
 I'll be using decorators in some of the other sections too!
 So it wouldn't hurt to learn it!

+But, if you want to go deeper, with classes, for example: https://www.codementor.io/sheena/advanced-use-python-decorators-class-function-du107nxsv

 ### 2.6 Memoisation <a name="2.6"></a>